SciDB – a database for scientific analysis – “For the toughest problems on the planet”

 In March 2008 at Asilomar, representative group of science and database experts came together to determine if the requirements of the different scientific domains (and some large-scale commercial applications) were similar enough to justify building a database system tailored to the needs of the scientific community.
 The answer was “YES”.

 Result is the decision to build SciDB, an open source database technology product designed specifically to satisfy the demands of data-intensive scientific analytics.
+It was decided that:

 - SciDB was to be built around analytics with a storage that is write-once, read-many.